 CIL is currently the majority shareholder of Coates Hi-Tech Engines, Ltd. ("Coates Hi-Tech"), a Delaware corporation which was formed in July 2012.
 It has not commenced operations and has no assets.
+Accordingly, this subsidiary has not been consolidated with the accounts of CIL.

-For the three months ended March 31, 2013, the financial statements of CIL were consolidated with the accounts of Coates Oklahoma Engine Manufacturing, Ltd. ("Coates Oklahoma").
+For the six months ended June 30, 2013, the financial statements of CIL were consolidated with the accounts of Coates Oklahoma Engine Manufacturing, Ltd. ("Coates Oklahoma").
 In May 2013, Coates Oklahoma was shuttered and has since been formally dissolved.
 There were no outstanding obligations or expenses in dissolving this company.